 The interior is gilded in gold and the floor is covered with the tombs of many of the distinguished knights of the order.
 One of the main attractions inside the cathedral and is placed in a separate area is The Beheading of Saint John the Baptist by Caravaggio.

 - Like all cathedrals, this place is very satiated and your shoulders must be covered and no stilettos allowed before entering.

-Built in 1661 by the Italian knight Flaminio Balbiano as part of the bastions that guarded the grand harbour but was transformed into a beautiful garden during 19th century.
+Built in 1661 by the Italian knight Flaminio Balbiano as part of the bastions that guarded the grand harbour.
+However, it was transformed into a beautiful garden during the 19th century.
 The bastion’s lower tier contains the Saluting Battery.

 The gardens are free to explore and are an easy walk from the centre of the old town in Valletta.